IT’S A WORD OF THE DAY QUIZ BONANZA!

-Examples from the Web for saturn
+Example sentences from the Web for Saturn

 Mimas always presents the same face to Saturn, just as the Moon does to Earth.

 The authors of the new study used data from the Cassini probe orbiting Saturn to measure the libration of Mimas.

 Since one year on Saturn lasts roughly 29.5 Earth years, each season is a little more than seven Earth-years long.

 The U.S. had stopped most research and development on this kind of engine after the Saturn V moon rocket was retired.Why Does the USA Depend on Russian Rockets to Get Us Into Space?|P. J. O’Rourke|June 22, 2014|DAILY BEAST